-Where L_c is the number of fish caught with circle hooks that were lip-hooked, N_c is the number of fish caught with circle hooks that were not lip hooked, L_n is the number of fish caught with non-circle hooks that were lip hooked, and N_n is the number of fish caught with non-circle hooks that were not lip hooked.
+Where L_c is the number of fish caught with circle hooks that were lip-hooked, N_c is the number of fish caught with circle hooks that were not lip hooked, L_n is the number of fish caught with non-circle hooks that were not lip hooked.
 The relative number of observations of fish caught with circle hooks was inflated compared to other hook types due to regulations requiring circle hook use when fishing for the species of interest; however, relative risk is based on incidence rates of outcomes in each exposed population and is not influenced by unequal numbers of observations.